Make an enquiry

 You might also be looking for tips to travel with specific animals as each animal has a different temperament and can be quite different from one another when travelling.
 We have put together some tips for travelling with these animals below;

-• Dogs; crates can be a great way to travel with your dog but some dogs don't like being closed in too tightly.
+• Dogs: Crates can be a great way to travel with your dog but some dogs don't like being closed in too tightly.
 Make sure you get a crate with enough space when moving abroad with your dog so that they have enough room and are not panicked when travelling.

-• Cats; they can be somewhat easier than dogs and cats don't mind travelling in smaller spaces usually.
+• Cats: They can be somewhat easier than dogs and cats don't mind travelling in smaller spaces usually.
 Make sure you leave your cat something to play with when travelling so that they don't get too frustrated on the long journey.

-• Birds; if you are travelling with a bird then you should also make sure that they are kept at the right temperature during the trip.
+• Birds: If you are travelling with a bird then you should also make sure that they are kept at the right temperature during the trip.
 Birds can get particularly stressed so it is important you consult with a vet before moving.
 Make sure that they have some toys and things to keep them entertained.

+By following these tips you should be able to make sure that your pet is safe and comfortable when travelling abroad.
 If you are looking to move abroad and want to take your pets with you, get in touch with our international team today.